-You must have a healthy self-regard in order to be successful.
-However, you’ve heard it said, “You are your own worst critic.”.
-Being critical of yourself can be helpful in developing your abilities and character.
-However, often self-criticism results in focusing too much on negative aspects and allowing those to cripple improvement and forward progress.
-In order to not let this occur, one must develop a healthy self-regard.
-The BlueEQ™ definition of self-regard is “having confidence in your own abilities and knowing that you matter and have inherent value.”.
-Keep in mind that there is a vast difference between pride and self-regard.
-Pride comes from a place of insecurity whereas self-regard originates from confidence.
+Healthy self-regard is directly related to success.
+However, we are often our own worst critic.
+Appropriate critique of ourselves can be helpful in developing capability and character.
+However, excessive self-criticism focuses too much on negativity and actually cripples improvement and forward progress.
+Developing a healthy self-regard helps us maintain an effective balance.
+The BlueEQ™ definition of self-regard is “having confidence in [our] own abilities and knowing that [we] matter and have inherent value.”.
+Keep in mind there is a significant difference between pride and self-regard.
+Pride comes from a place of insecurity, whereas self-regard originates from confidence.

-Psychologically safe environments, spaces in which people feel comfortable and confident sharing their opinions and being themselves without fear of criticism or judgement, cannot be formed if self-regard is not first developed.
-With the Synergistx and BlueEQ™ partnership successfully established, the project to create a psychologically safe workplace through developing emotional intelligence is well underway.
+Psychologically safe environments – spaces in which people feel comfortable and confident sharing their opinions and being themselves without fear of criticism or judgement – cannot be formed if self-regard is underdeveloped.
+With the Synergistx and BlueEQ™ partnership successfully established, the goal to create psychologically safe workplaces through developing emotional intelligence is well underway.
 The next several posts will give a few tips on how to achieve this goal.
-But for now, here are a few ways you can develop a higher self-regard.
+For now, here are a few ways you can develop self-regard.

 Set and strive to achieve a few goals.

 Set goals and determine to make them happen.
 We all love the feeling of checking items off a to-do list.
-It gives us the satisfaction of completion knowing we have successfully achieved what set out to accomplish.
-To begin with, create a “to-do list” for yourself.
-Examine yourself to identify a few changes you would like to take place and set some goals accordingly, both work and personal.
-Develop benchmarks to keep yourself accountable towards achieving these goals.
+It gives us the satisfaction of completion knowing we have successfully achieved what we set out to accomplish.
+To begin, create a “to-do list.”.
+Identify a few changes you would like to initiate and set specific goals, both work and personal.
+Then, develop benchmarks to keep yourself accountable in achieving these goals.
 Finally, if you fall behind, do not quit.
-Pick up where you left off and keep pressing on towards the end result.
-Achieving these goals and proving what you can accomplish will build self-regard.
+Instead, pick up where you left off and keep pressing on towards the targeted result.
+Achieving these goals and proving that you can make progress will build self-regard.

 Find humor in your personal imperfections.